UPDATE: For the year 2020, Medicaid plans will follow the same requirements and application methods.

 Online Medicaid applications are both easy and convenient to complete.
 The state of Oregon has worked to ensure its website and online benefits portal is easy to navigate.
 The Oregon Health Care website is an online portal that allows residents to access potential benefits 24 hours a day.

 To apply for Medicaid online candidates will need to create a master login username and password.
 A Social Security Number and identifying information will be needed to confirm an applicant’s identity.
 Note that the online Medicaid application system is both private and secure.

-Applicants can apply for Medicaid benefits once the account creation process is complete.
 Have Medicaid application required items nearby for fast completion of forms.
 During the Oregon Medicaid application process, candidates will be asked for identifying information including work history, address, immigration status and household details.

 An Oregon Medicaid application is processed through a federal verification process; the state will confirm information and ensures data is correctly entered.
 Once Medicaid application forms are submitted, they will be reviewed by the Health Systems Division and a decision on enrollment will be made.

 Applicants will be able to check the status of an application for Medicaid once it is submitted.
 It should be noted, however, that it can take several days for statuses to change.
 Those who apply for Medicaid based on disability should allow up to 90 days for their applications to be processed.
 Disability claims take longer to process due to the need to collect medical information from the applicant and his or her medical professionals.

 If approved for Medicaid, beneficiaries will receive an insurance card within 30 days of submitting an application, or within one week of the application being approved.
 If denied medical coverage, candidates will receive a letter outlining the reasons for denial.
 Medicaid applications that are denied can be appealed if the applicant can prove their eligibility for benefits.

 How to Sign Up for Medicaid in Oregon by Mail